Rahul Easwar: Controversies

-He proposed that "Hindu majority consolidation should not be anti-minority and it should be inclusive.
+He proposed that the "Hindu majority consolidation should not be anti-minority and it should be inclusive.
 He also quoted former DGP Siby Mathews on the issue of more than 80% of suicides being by Hindus, in contrast to a mere 8% suicide by Muslims, saying that they have socio-spiritual education.

 Easwar received death threats from ISIS terrorists when he was the guest for the Jamat-e-Islami religious harmony function in Kochi.

 He was attacked by left wing students from the Milad E Sherif Memorial College for his anti-beef festival & cow protection stance.
 They attacked and vandalized his car.
 Easwar received threats when he met Hadiya and Madani.
 Easwar released the video of Hadiya where she says her life is in danger and the Supreme Court took note of it when it was raised which later secured her release from captivity for Hadiya.
 A Supreme Court bench headed by the chief justice also expunged the allegations against Easwar.
 Easwar welcomed the entry of all believers to the Sabarimala temple irrespective of their religion.
 He also supported priesthood for all irrespective of caste.
 Easwar and Thushar Vellappaly, son of Vellapplly Nateshan demanded an anti forced conversion law in Kerala.

 Females of age group 10 to 50 are prohibited from entering the Sabarimala temple, because the resident deity, Lord Ayyappā is a celibate (Naiṣṭika Brahmacārya).
 In September 2018, after a 20-year legal challenge, the Supreme Court lifted the ban.
 Easwar and his group Ayyappa Dharma Sena protested the decision.
-Easwar became the face of the Sabarimala protests and was arrested for protesting.
+Easwar sparked the protests against Supreme Court verdict and became the face of the Sabarimala protests and was arrested.